-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The deferred amount on pension is reported only in the government-wide statement of net position.
-A deferred amount on pension results from the difference in the expected and actual amounts of experience, earnings, and contributions.
-This amount is deferred and amortized over the service life of all employees that are provided with pensions through the pension plan except earnings which are amortized over five to seven years.
+The deferred amount on pension and OPEB is reported only in the government-wide Statement of Net Position.
+A deferred amount on pension and OPEB results from the difference in the expected and actual amounts of experience, earnings, and contributions.
+This amount is deferred and amortized over the service life of all employees that are provided with benefits through the plans except earnings which are amortized over five to seven years.